tlswg/tls-pake/draft-ietf-tls-pake.md

 03d8bbd6c639c62937b04d997f38c3770719c629d7014d49a24b4f98baa1292b49
 ~~~

-The CPACE_X25519_SHA512 PAKEScheme variant has the parameters for 'CPACE-X25519-SHA512'
+The `pake_cpace` variant has the parameters for 'CPACE-X25519-SHA512'
 as specified in {{Section 4 of !CPACE=I-D.irtf-cfrg-cpace}}.

 # Acknowledgments